According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the U.S.

 Nonprofits have a lot of goals: getting people involved, driving donations, helping their community or cause.
 Taking time to conduct multiple stakeholder interviews can help you truly understand how to cater your site to their needs.

-Here’s some of Clique’s best non-profit websites that we’ve designed for our partners over the past few years.
+Here’s some of Clique’s non-profit websites that we’ve designed for our partners over the past few years.

 Lincoln Park Zoo